Java under the Microscope: Stack, Heap, and GC using Code Examples

 Point temp2 = new Point(3, 4); // Heap: object {x=3, y=4}

-// temp1, temp2 live only on the method stack
+// temp1, temp2 live only in the stack of the method

-// After the method exits, the references will disappear -> candidate objects for GC
+// After exiting the method, the references will disappear -> objects candidate for GC

 }